SteeltoeOSS/Documentation/docs/docs/v4/welcome/migrate-quick-steps.md

 > The code shown above is provided for compatibility between the versions.
 The preferred header name is `X-Client-Cert`.
 > In Steeltoe 4.0, the default header is `X-Client-Cert`, so the parameter can be omitted if cross-compatibility is not required.

+> [!IMPORTANT]
+> `AddOrgAndSpacePolicies` is obsolete since Steeltoe 4.3.0.
+For new applications, use `AddOrgAndSpacePoliciesForMutualTls` instead, which trusts only the `X-Forwarded-Client-Cert` header set by the Cloud Foundry Gorouter after a real mTLS handshake.
+See [Resource Protection using Mutual TLS](../security/certificate.md) for details.

 Program.cs (client-side):

 ```diff